av3nger/cf-images/README.txt

 * cf_images_upload_meta_data filter to allow customizing the metadata sent to Cloudflare Images

 Changed:
+* Improve detection of image sizes, fallback to scaled image dimensions
 * Improved compatibility with RankMath - og:image tags will not be converted to Cloudflare Image URLs

 Fixed: